Churches

 "The name Glenshee comes from the Gaelic word shith which signifies fairies and also means peace.
 The building as it stands today replaced an old and unseemly edifice.
 It is said that the new Church was originally to have been built at Runavey but the fairies did not approve of this and when the masons started building they came by night and pulled down what had been built up and this was continued night after night until the committee realised the futility of opposing the wishes of the "little folks" and the church was built on the spot of the previous house of worship."( This is taken from "Tales of a Highland Parish" by Rev. T.A.
 Miller,M.A.)

-The Church has become very popular with couples wishing a Highland wedding and is ideally situated in its lovely spot with Spittal Hotel and Dalmunzie close at hand.
-Normal times of worship are the second and fourth Sundays of the month at 6pm and a service at 11am on December 25th.
-Everyone is made most welcome.
+The Church has become very popular with couples wishing a Highland wedding and is ideally situated in its lovely spot with Dalmunzie close at hand.

 Kirkmichael, Straloch and Glenshee Church of Scotland, Charity No: SC008021